tiuub/traewelling-widget/README.md

 }
 ```

-### Default Configuration (Custom Schemes)
+### Schemes

-If you want to use a custom scheme for your widget, you can set this through the configuration.
+If you want to use a custom scheme for your widget, you can set this through the schemes parameter in the configuration.

+If not set, the default value will be used.

+> Default: *see in script*

+Usage:

 ```json
 {